Parents of Trans Kids Support Group - PTK Delaware

 LGBTQ Youth Support Group Meeting

 Welcome back!!!!
-We are delighted that the youth group has restarted, under the able direction of licensed professional counselor, Barbara P. Conrad, MS & certified in Gestalt Therapy, & Sharon Zimmer, MS in Educational Counseling.
+We are delighted that the youth group has restarted, under the able direction of a licensed professional counselor, Barbara P. Conrad, MS & certified in Gestalt Therapy, & Sharon Zimmer, MS in Educational Counseling.
 Sharon & Barbara facilitated a similar group several years ago and are looking forward to working with this group of youngsters.

 Please help spread the word throughout the area and we THANK Sharon & Barbara for their work on this project.